 On today’s date in 1957, Canadian geologist, explorer and historian Joseph Burr Tyrrell died in Toronto at the age of 98.

-Born in present-day Ontario in 1858, Tyrrell experienced “a difficult and sickly childhood, contracting scarlet fever and being left with impaired eyesight and hearing,” according to a story published by The Independent last year, when Tyrrell was honour with a Google “doodle.”
+Born in present-day Ontario in 1858, Tyrrell experienced “a difficult and sickly childhood, contracting scarlet fever and being left with impaired eyesight and hearing,” according to a story published by The Independent in 2018, when Tyrrell was honoured with a Google “doodle.”

 “His doctor advised that his health might be improved by working outside, and he committed to join an expedition through the Rockies as people were exploring the wilderness of Canada.”